 Clayton M. Essentially, flood them with resources, the plan is often to identify areas that need help, and hope to see change over time.
 But hope is not an effective strategy.
 Clayton M. While noble, and in some cases, our current solutions are not producing consistent results, have exacerbated the problem.

 For decades, we’ve assumed smart, well-intentioned people will eventually be able to change the economic trajectory of poor countries.
 At least twenty countries that have received billions of dollars’ worth of aid are poorer now.
 Applying the rigorous and theory-driven analysis he is known for, Christensen suggests a better way.

-The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty - Christensen and his co-authors reveal a paradox at the heart of our approach to solving poverty.
+Christensen and his co-authors reveal a paradox at the heart of our approach to solving poverty.
 The right kind of innovation not only builds companies—but also builds countries.
 Christensen, and co-authors efosa ojomo and karen dillon reveal why so many investments in economic development fail to generate sustainable prosperity, the author of such business classics as The Innovator’s Dilemma and the New York Times bestseller How Will You Measure Your Life, and offers a groundbreaking solution for true and lasting change.